 From 1992 through 2005, the TOPEX/POSEIDON radar altimeter measured heights of the ocean surface with centimeter accuracy.
 The sensor transmitted and received longwave energy at 6 km intervals along ground tracks spaced 315 km apart.
 The satellite that carried the sensor completed a polar orbit every 112 minutes at an altitude of 1,335 km, passing over the same point every 10 days.
 Sea level deviations (differences between the geoid and measured sea level) were determined from measurements of the height of the ocean surface relative to the sensor, which is calculated from the time difference between the transmission and return of signals reflected from the ocean surface.
 Sea surface temperature can be inferred from deviations of sea surface heights relative to long-term mean values.

-Registered Penn State students should return now to the Chapter 8 folder in ANGEL to take a self-assessment quiz about Microwave Data.
+Registered Penn State students should return now to the Chapter 8 folder in Canvas to take a self-assessment quiz about Microwave Data.

 You may take practice quizzes as many times as you wish.
 They are not scored and do not affect your grade in any way.